sdaveas/telegram-summary-bot/README.md

 ## Database

-The bot uses a SQLite database (`messages.db`) to store messages.
-The database is automatically created when you first run the bot.
+The bot uses a SQLite database to store messages.
+The database is automatically created when you first run the bot in the path specified by the enviromnent variable `DATABASE_PATH` (e.g. `./database/messages.db`)

 ## Security Notes